 Or, maybe, the web content you have is so old, bad and disorganized that the effort spent on a complete inventory would be a waste of time.
 In that case, don’t do it.
 Sometimes, you’re better off completely ignoring what you have and starting over from scratch.
-At mStoner, we call that Content Realism and Mark Sheehy wrote a blog post about it.
+Tip: be realistic about your content.

 Sometimes, a web relaunch project is the impetus for a content audit/inventory.
 Evaluation of your web content can take place at the beginning of the project, during information architecture development, or just prior to content development.
 This detailed content review will create a big picture view of what content exists on the current site and it will help your team determine what content should be replaced, rewritten, or deleted (gasp!).
 Typically, current website content is reduced by about a third during a web redesign.
 After all, less is more takes on a whole new meaning when you’re the part of the team responsible for a content audit!